Aipan Art: The First Folk Art That Felt Like Home

 Main Discussion

-Created using white rice paste over red geru, Aipan symbolizes peace over fire.
-Drawn on thresholds and floors, it is meant to fade—yet its meaning endures.
+Aipan is created using the white rice paste over red geru often symbolizes peace over fire.
+Drawn on thresholds and floors, it is meant to fade yet its meaning endures.

 Key Takeaways